-The youth in Kenya turned to farming due to unemployment or underemployment and to support their family’s agribusiness.
+Some turned to farming due to unemployment or underemployment and to support their family’s agribusiness.
 Some, however, venture into farming to build digital platforms that facilitate market linkages.
-Farmers are now using online platforms to sell online.
+Farmers are now using online platforms to sell their produce.
 This happens in two ways:

-Farmers use social media not only for selling, but also to showcase the farming process.
-Different social platforms offer different advantages for farmers, depending on the target demographic and what the platform is best used for.
-The most common are Facebook and WhatsApp, Instagram is the least used.
-Some use multiple farmer groups, others personal pages to create awareness.
-For most, the social media strategy entails amassing followers by sharing the farming process to build credibility with clients and having frequent posts.
+Farmers use social media not only for selling, but also to showcase the farming process as a way to engage their audience.
+Different social platforms offer different advantages for farmers depending on the target demographic and what the platform is best suited for.
+Facebook and WhatsApp are the most commonly used platforms, while Instagram is the least used.
+Some farmers use multiple farmer groups on Facebook or WhatsApp, while others use their personal accounts to create awareness.
+For most farmers, social media strategy entails posting frequently and amassing followers by sharing their farming process to build credibility with clients.

 So what does this mean for the farmer?
-What would make them in this sector?
+What would help them grow and thrive in this sector?

-1. Digital marketing skills are becoming more necessary
+1. Developing critical digital marketing skills as they become more necessary

 2. Farmers still depend on offline markets

-Online platforms connect farmers to the market, but they still depend on offline markets for pricing, understand the evolving client needs, find B2B markets, bidding, tap into niche markets and product showcases.
+Online platforms connect farmers to markets, but they still depend on offline markets for pricing, understanding evolving client needs, finding business-to-business (B2B) markets, bidding, tapping into niche markets, and showcasing product.

 3. Young farmers are rewriting the narrative of farming

-Youth farmers are using digital platforms to encourage more young people to join the sector.
-They use digital technology as an evangelist platform to change the stereotype of farming, viewed as designed for older or rural people.
-They also showcase the farming process that more people would understand the rigorous process and now appreciate the work rather than bargain for lower prices.
+Young farmers are using digital platforms to encourage more youth to join the sector.
+They use digital technology as an evangelist platform to change the stereotype of farming, viewed as only for older or rural people.
+They also showcase the farming process so that more people understand the rigorous process and appreciate the work rather than bargain for lower prices.

 4. The farming sector does have barriers for inclusivity

 The farmers here are likely still the exception, not the rule, in Kenya.
-They are relatively early adopters of these digital practices, and as such, are perhaps better educated, more connected, slightly more urban, and slightly more tolerant to risk-taking than other farmers might be.
+They are relatively early adopters of these digital practices, and as such are perhaps better educated, more connected, slightly more urban, and slightly more tolerant of risk-taking than other farmers might be.
 But they are also pioneers, illustrating ways in which platform livelihoods are a possibility for the farming sector.

 Explore the report results on other sectors

-The platform livelihoods research was conducted by Qhala in collaboration with Caribou with the support of Mastercard Foundation
+This platform livelihoods research was conducted by Qhala in collaboration with Caribou Digital and in partnership with the Mastercard Foundation.